pjnovas/weather-station/README.md

 # Weather Station
-API for collecting temperature and humidity from ESP8266
+Collecting temperature and humidity from ESP8266 into a MongoDB database and viewing data with charts.

+* `api`: WebServer RESTful API with NodeJS
+* `arduino`: Arduino code for ESP8266
+* `web`: WebClient for viewing states stored